 The fourth and final week of my budget Whole30 experiment is in the books (and up on the blog, finally).
 I really wanted to put together a resource to show that it doesn’t have to be crazy expensive to eat healthy or do a Whole30.
 I set out to prove that you could totally do it without spending a ton of money and I hope I’ve shown you a few ways to make that possible.

 My main goal was to not just rely on cheap roasted chicken and cheap roasted vegetables for 30 straight days to do this, either.
-You can make both varied and delicious food that you look forward to eating.
+You can make both varied and delicious food that you look forward to eating and stay within a limited food budget.

 To catch up on what all I made and spent this month check out: